Ann K. Allison, Board President, Community Volunteer

 University of Arizona College of Education

-Dr. Danial Kain, Vice Provost
+Dr. Danial Kain, Provost

 Northern Arizona University